What Are Breast Implants?

 Anatomical implants must have a textured surface to reduce the amount of implant movement within the breast pocket.
 Round implants, however, are available in both smooth and textured surfaces.

 If a round implant rotates in your breast pocket (where your surgeon places your implant, during your Surgery), it will not affect your breast shape.

-However, if an anatomically shaped implant rotates within your breast pocket, then it must be re-positioned to restore its natural appearance.
+However, if an anatomically shaped implant rotates within your breast pocket, then it must be re-positioned.